Drought

 La línia vermella correspon a acumulacions diàries de pluja en una escala en què 100 és el dia més plujós del temporal 'Gloria'

-By mid-November of that fateful 2023, reserves in the inland basins had already dropped even below the lowest level of 1989, the historical minimum recorded.
+By mid-November of that fateful 2023, reserves in the inland basins had already dropped even below the lowest level of 1989, the historical minimum recorded until then.
 It should be remembered that current resources such as desalination plants and reclaimed water did not exist during the 1980s, which shows that the severity of this drought is unprecedented.
 A scenario that, fortunately, we can already see in the distance.

 Mapes per entendre com ha plogut